ruoja/chuckme/README.md

 # chuckme
 Chuck Norris jokes for all!

-A Simple webpage that lets you personalize Chuck Norris jokes with your own name.
+A Simple webapp that lets you personalize Chuck Norris jokes with your own name.